cooperaj/pact-behat-extension/README.md

 > Remove  PACT_BROKER_HTTP_AUTH_USER, PACT_BROKER_HTTP_AUTH_PASS if your pact broker is not http auth  protected

+### Consumer version

+You should define you consumer version as:

+    common:
+        PACT_CONSUMER_VERSION: 1.0.0

+But if you are using Symfony framework you can skip this and define the version at Kernel const

+    App\Kernel::PACT_CONSUMER_VERSION

 ## Usage

 - March Scenario with @pact tag